Longest Wine Route in the World

 After we had soaked up our lucky share of luxury at Steenberg, we bid farewell to Constantia and made our way toward Route 62.
 Rugged mountain peaks, endless vineyards, and numerous varietals of South African wine were in our sights.

-Stellenbosch is the big-time wine producing region of the country and has too many vineyards to visit so had to pick wisely with a stop at the Delaire Graff Estate.
-Savignon Blanc is what the region does best but their Coastal Cuvee was said to be amazing and it did not disappoint.
-Enjoying each sip of our flight in their cozy modern lounge, was just the thing for this rainy day.
+Stellenbosch is the big-time wine producing region of the country and has too many vineyards to visit so we had to pick wisely with a stop at the Delaire Graff Estate.
+Savignon Blanc is what the region does best but their Coastal Cuvee was said to be amazing and proved so.
+Enjoying each sip of our flight in their cozy modern lounge was just the thing for this rainy day.

 When we asked our Twitter followers what was the must-see vineyard in the Franschhoek region, the resounding answer was Boschendal.
 With many of the original farmhouses still intact, this winery from 1685 was such a treat to explore and relax in.
 If you like slightly sweeter wines, their Le Bouquet is delish!